 - Advises clients with respect to corporate and commercial matters including private equity financings and corporate governance issues.

 - Represents clients before the Provincial Court of New Brunswick, the Court of Queen’s Bench of New Brunswick and the Court of Appeal of New Brunswick.
 Deirdre has prepared and responded to a number of Applications for Leave to Appeal to the Supreme Court of Canada.
-Additionally, she has appeared before the Supreme Court of Newfoundland and Labrador and the Court of Appeal of Newfoundland and Labrador.
+Additionally, she has appeared before the Supreme Court of Newfoundland and Labrador, the Court of Appeal of Newfoundland and Labrador, the Supreme Court of Prince Edward Island and the Supreme Court of Nova Scotia.

 - Represents clients at mediations and arbitrations.